awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_attach-detach.md

 + When you attach a backup policy to an *OU*, that policy applies to the accounts that belong to the OU or any of its child OUs\.
 Those accounts are also subject to any policy attached to the organization root\.
 + When you attach a backup policy to an *account*, that policy applies to only that account\.
 The account is also subject to any policy attached to the organization root and any OUs that the account belongs to\.

 The aggregation of any backup policies the account inherits from the root and parent OUs, as well as any policies directly attached to the account, is the [*effective policy*](orgs_manage_policies_backup_effective.md)\.
-For information about how policies are merged to the effective policy, see [Inheritance for management policy types](orgs_manage_policies_inheritance_mgmt.md)\.
+For information about how policies are merged to the effective policy, see [Policy syntax and inheritance for management policy types](orgs_manage_policies_inheritance_mgmt.md)\.

 ## Attaching a backup policy<a name="orgs_manage_policies_backup_attach"></a>